datastaxdevs/workshop-nosqlbench/README.md

 ```bash
     nb --copy cql-keyvalue
 ```

+> **Tip**: feel free to interrupt the previous benchmark, if it still runs, with Ctrl-C.

 (you can also get a comprehensive list of all available workloads with `nb --list-workloads`, by the way, and a more fine-grained output with